 Tequila dominates this lightly citrusy fairly dry classic.
 The bitters play a key role in both balance and flavour.
 It's worth noting that this drink

-You've tried this with bourbon, now surprise yourself with an aged tequila.
+You've tried this with bourbon and rye, now surprise yourself with aged tequila.

 A tequila based Mojito.

 A good sweet and sour balance with subtle honey hints.